 Think of your favourite stories.
-Did you ever notice the characters within them fall into broad categories?
+Did you ever notice the characters within them fall into categories?
 The world-weary detective fuelled by cheap liquor.
 The femme fatale with the perfect put-downs.
 The naïve youngster whose destiny is to change the world — these are archetypes: characters defined by generic traits that quickly and clearly explain who they are and what motivates them.

 Psychoanalyst Carl Jung believed these archetypes were immediately familiar to us because they’re inherent within our subconscious mind – a primal part of everyone’s DNA.